 Astronauts, space workers submit designs for NASA's end-of-shuttle patch contest

-Two designs among nearly 100 submitted for NASA's space shuttle program commemorative patch contest.
+Two designs among the nearly 100 that were submitted for NASA's space shuttle program commemorative patch contest.
+(NASA)

 Their in-house patch contest now over -- the deadline for designs expiring Tuesday -- the space agency is sorting through the nearly 100 entries it received, including some offered by those who rode on the shuttles to space.